privacyguides/privacyguides.org/docs/basics/account-creation.md

 ---
 title: "Account Creation"
 icon: 'material/account-plus'
+description: Creating accounts online is practically an internet necessity, take these steps to make sure you stay private.
 ---

 Often people sign up for services without thinking.
 Maybe it's a streaming service so you can watch that new show everyone's talking about, or an account that gives you a discount for your favorite fast food place.
 Whatever the case may be, you should consider the implications for your data now and later on down the line.